-I didn’t really used to like pancakes because they made me feel terrible, and when I was growing low-carb pancakes were not around!
+Growing up, I really didn’t like pancakes because they made me feel terrible!
+And back then, low-carb pancakes were not really a thing.
 I never understood why people wanted pancakes as a weekend breakfast treat when it would make me bloated and tired for the rest of the day.
 But a few months ago I came across some Instagram “food-porn” showing pancakes with my favourite toppings – coconut yoghurt (coyo and berries).
 It looked so damn good that I thought maybe I would change my tune and get on the pancake wagon.
 I came up with these Paleo, gluten free, delicious low-carb pancakes that take no time at all to prepare on the weekend.

 Traditional pancakes are made with wheat flour and milk two of the worst offenders when it comes to allergies and gut health.
 Whilst they might taste good and be a vehicle for fun toppings like maple syrup, chances are you won’t feel great within a few hours of eating them.
 Carb heavy breakfasts spike our blood sugar and what goes up must come down, leading to a mid-morning crash causing us to reach for more sugary or caffeine loaded energy.
 My low-carb pancakes won’t spike your blood sugar and are loaded with nutrition.